scottsumerford/AutoPrep-Team/Version 1 MD files/README.md

-# Version 1.0 Documentation Archive
+# Version 1.0 Reference Files

+## Overview

-This folder contains all markdown documentation files from the AutoPrep Version 1.0 development cycle.
-These files are preserved for historical reference and documentation purposes as the project transitions to Version 2.0.
+This folder contains all Version 1.0 reference documentation and historical files from the AutoPrep system's initial development phase.
+These files serve as a comprehensive archive of the system's evolution and design decisions.

-## Contents
+## Purpose

-This archive includes 87 markdown files documenting:
+These markdown files document:

-- **Agent Setup & Configuration**: Agent creation, setup, and integration guides
-- **Deployment Documentation**: Deployment procedures, status reports, and guides
-- **Production Issues & Fixes**: Production deployment issues, fixes, and investigations
+- Initial system architecture and design
-- **Feature Implementation**: Feature development and implementation summaries
+- Development progress and milestones
+- Bug fixes and issue resolutions
-- **Testing & Verification**: Testing procedures and verification checklists
+- Deployment procedures and configurations
-- **Database Configuration**: Database setup and connection documentation
-- **Webhook Integration**: Webhook setup and integration guides
+- Agent setup and integration guides
-- **Calendar & Airtable Integration**: Integration documentation and fixes
-- **Code Reviews & Changes**: Code review reports and change summaries
+- Testing summaries and verification checklists
+- Production deployment records

-## Organization
+## Important Notes

-All files are organized alphabetically by filename for easy reference.
+⚠️ **Historical Reference Only**: These files represent Version 1.0 of the AutoPrep system and are maintained for historical reference and context.
+They should not be modified to preserve the integrity of the development record.

 ## Version 2.0 Development

-For current Version 2.0 development, please refer to the root directory and main project files.
-This folder is maintained as a reference archive only.
+The current Version 2.0 development code is located in the root directory of this repository:
+- `/app` - Application code
+- `/components` - React components
+- `/lib` - Utility libraries
+- `/public` - Static assets
+- `package.json` - Project dependencies

+## File Organization

+All 87 Version 1.0 markdown files have been organized in this folder to maintain a clear separation between:
+- **V1 Reference** (this folder) - Historical documentation
+- **V2 Development** (root directory) - Current active codebase

+This separation ensures that the development environment remains clean and focused on Version 2.0 while preserving complete historical documentation.

 ---

-**Archive Created**: October 31, 2025
+**Last Updated**: October 31, 2025
 **Total Files**: 87 markdown documents
-**Purpose**: Historical reference and documentation preservation